 Any class offered during regular school hours through G.C.C.C. during the school term will be enrolled in as concurrent credit and have tuition set by the college.
 The tuition and text book(s) for the concurrent class(es) are the responsibility of the student.
 A final exam will also be required.
 Summer classes offered through G.C.C.C. will be designated as concurrent credit or just college credit at the time of enrollment.
-Students enrolling in concurrent classes must take 2 courses in a semester to fill one high school period except for students enrolling in CNA classes.
+Students enrolling in concurrent classes must take 2 courses in a semester to fill one high school period.
+Students may request a meeting with their parents and administration to be considered for a waiver.